InductiveStep/WSPR-analysis/README.md

-# Grabbing data from the WsprDaemon Timescale Database
+# Analysing WSPR data on the WsprDaemon Timescale Database using R and SQL

 Rendered as html [over there](https://inductivestep.github.io/WSPR-analysis/).